atom/node-oniguruma/README.md

 ### OnigRegExp::test(string, callback)

-Synchronously test if this regular expression matches the given string.
+Test if this regular expression matches the given string.

 `string` - The string to test against.